- Incoming Enrollment:

 - 174 (83 MIA, 2 MIA-MPH, 5 MIP, 84 MPSA

 - Work Experience:

-- desired by not required for MIA; 6+ years international experience for MIP
+- desired but not required for most; MIP requires 4+ years int’l, professional experience

 - % International:

 - Federal government, government contractors, private, nonprofit/NGOs, state/local government, other

 - College Station, TX: Master of International Affairs (MIA-48 hrs); combined MIA-Master of Public Health (MIA-MPH-78 hrs); Master of International Policy (MIP-30 hrs); Master of Public Service & Administration (MPSA-48 hrs)